 We do require that you have a motorcycle endorsement and some riding experience.

 We do not require that you have any experience in the dirt.

-Our classes are designed for the beginner dirt rider and get you ready for our Level 2 Intermediate Training.
+Our classes are designed for the beginner and intermediate rider.

 Our Friendly Refund Policy:

-We do not require a deposit for our events.
+We do not require a deposit for our training events.

 If something comes up, and you are not able to make the event, we can either arrange for a future event or provide a refund.
 Processing fees may be applied to the refund.